N. Korea rips 'lunatic' Trump as US moves B-52 bombers to Guam

 B-52 bombers provide additional nuclear and conventional mission capability to a subtly growing American military presence in the region amid ongoing talks between North and South Korea.

-Officially, the deployment is part of the US military's effort to maintain a "continuous bomber presence" in the Pacific but the timing coincides with ongoing talks between North and South Korea ahead of next month's Winter Olympics.
+Officially, the deployment is part of the US military's effort to maintain a "continuous bomber presence" in the Pacific, but the timing coincides with ongoing talks between North and South Korea ahead of next month's Winter Olympics.

-Washington and Seoul opted to postpone its annual military exercises until after the Olympics, but the Air Force said it will maintain "routine" fire power in the region even as talks are ongoing.
+Washington and Seoul opted to postpone their annual military exercises until after the Olympics, but the Air Force said it will maintain "routine" fire power in the region even as talks are ongoing.

 "This forward deployed presence demonstrates the US continued commitment to allies and partners in the Indo-Pacific region," the Air Force said in a statement.

-Ongoing discussions between North and South Korea has not prevented Pyongyang from openly criticizing the US and its President Donald Trump in recent days.
+Ongoing discussions between North and South Korea has not prevented Pyongyang from openly criticizing the US and President Donald Trump in recent days.

-North Korean State Media mocked Trump this week, calling his tweet about having a bigger nuclear button that Kim Jong Un the "spasm of a lunatic."
+North Korean state media mocked Trump this week, calling his tweet about having a bigger nuclear button that Kim Jong Un the "spasm of a lunatic."

 Kim will likely also take issue with the US deployment of additional nuclear-capable bombers to Guam -- a territory he has often threatened to target with a missile should the US provoke him.